rianalynn/local-delivery/WeDeliver-README.md

-This code will serve as the snippet for WeDeliver merchant companies using Shopify
+/*This code will serve as the snippet for WeDeliver merchant companies using Shopify*/

   <h3>Local Order WeDeliver</h3>
 {{ 'http://code.jquery.com/ui/1.9.2/themes/base/jquery-ui.css' | stylesheet_tag }}